 - Eggs – Eggs have 5 grams of fat per egg.
 I am including this in the list as I believe that fresh eggs would provide an adequate amount of calories, protein, and fat if consumed on a regular basis.

 - Fatty fish – If you have a water source on your property, consider stocking it with a fish source.
 Many homesteaders have found great success in stocking their ponds with Tilapia, Channel and Blue Catfish, Hybrid Stripers, Largemouth Bass, Trout, Bluegill, and Freshwater Shrimp.
 Other sources of fatty fish are salmon, tuna, mackerel, herring, trout, and sardines.
 Ensure that you have fishing gear to get those fish with.

 - Fresh animal fats from animals.
 Livestock, wild animals can be used as a source of fat.
 These natural fats can be rendered for other uses or preserved through canning to have a natural source of fat on hand.

 - Nut trees – Look for the dwarf variety of nut trees (and fruit trees).
-Dwarf trees bear their fruit earlier than the standard varieties, and can produce higher yields in a shorter period of time.
+Dwarf trees bear their fruit earlier than the standard varieties and can produce higher yields in a shorter period of time.
 They have also been known to be more adaptable.
-Mother Earth News has a great article if you are interesting in learning more.
+Mother Earth News has a great article if you are interested in learning more.

 - Fruit trees – Specifically avocado and olive trees provide a substantial amount of healthy fats for the body.
-Obviously, the following examples are region specific and prefer a Mediterranean-like climate, however check with the USDA zoning map to see if you can can plant them in your area.
+Obviously, the following examples are region-specific and prefer a Mediterranean-like climate, however, check with the USDA zoning map to see if you can plant them in your area.
 Living in the coastal South, I have seen many gardeners who have grown avocado trees.